trinsic-id/v2-sdk/docs/node/index.md

 # The Trinsic Javascript / Typescript Node SDK

-The Trinsic Node SDK makes it easy to interact with the Trinsic API from any backend javascript application.
+The Trinsic Node/Web SDK makes it easy to interact with the Trinsic API from any backend javascript application.
 The most recent version of the library can be found on npm.
 You can find the SDKs source on [Github](https://github.com/trinsic-id/sdk/tree/main/web).
 The @trinsic/trinsic package comes with Typescript bindings.
 ## Installation
 Install the package for Node from [npmjs.com <small>:material-open-in-new:</small>](https://www.npmjs.com/package/@trinsic/trinsic){target=_blank}